roytang/blog/content/about/contact.md

 ## FAQ

-- Can I contact you about adding a link back to my blog for promotional purposes?
+- Can I contact you about updating one of your old posts to link back to my site for promotional purposes?

 No. I'm generally not interested in such arrangements.
 Refer to [this post](/2020/01/weird-blog-spam/) for more details.